-Jo Ann was really a happy lady, but she doesn’t look like it here.
+Jo Ann used to be a happy lady, but she doesn’t look like it here.
 She was uncomfortable smiling because of her teeth.
 Some were broken.
 Some were discolored.
 And she had some old porcelain-fused-to-metal crowns that didn’t match her teeth.

 You can see her problems in this photograph.
 Her natural teeth are a brownish color.
 The lateral incisors are porcelain-fused-to-metal crowns.
 Besides being opaque and unnatural in color, they are showing the dark line at the gumline that these crowns typically show.
 She said “I want you to fix my broken teeth, but don’t make it look like a set of white piano keys—I want them to look natural.”
 Dr. Thein assured her that he could do that.